Internship information for employers

 What Is An Internship?

 An academic internship integrates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.
-This work/learning arrangement is typically overseen by a faculty or staff member of the university and is typically the length of an academic term.
+This work/learning arrangement is typically overseen by a faculty or staff member of the university and is usually the length of an academic term.
 It may be part-time or full-time, paid or unpaid.
 An integral component of the internship experience that distinguishes it from other types of work is structured and deliberate reflection related to learning objectives.
-Usually students enroll in a related class for academic credit.
+Students often enroll in a related class for academic credit.

 What Should We Be Thinking About As We Design An Internship?

-As a sponsoring organization, you can offer substantive work experiences that support students' academic and career goals.
+As a host organization, you can offer substantive work experiences that support students' academic and career goals.
 Some questions you might consider as you design a quality internship are:

 How Do I Get Started?